 Legal Defense for Grand Theft Auto

-There are several effective legal strategies our criminal attorneys could use in your defense against charges of grand theft auto, under Penal Code Section 487(d)(1).
-Every case is unique and requires a close review of all the specific details in order to determine the appropriate strategy.
+Our criminal attorneys could use several effective legal strategies in your defense against charges of grand theft auto under Penal Code Section 487(d)(1).
+Every case is unique and requires a close review of all the specific details to determine the appropriate strategy.

 The most common legal defenses include:

-Lack of intent – As explained above, the key element of the crime for a prosecutor to prove for GTA is that your intent was to permanently deprive the owner of their vehicle.
-Our criminal lawyers might be able to argue you did not intend to keep the vehicle permanently or even steal the vehicle.
+Lack of intent - As explained above, the key element of the crime for a prosecutor to prove for GTA is that you intend to deprive the owner of their vehicle permanently.
+Our criminal lawyers might be able to argue that you did not intend to keep the vehicle permanently or even steal it.

 For example, when you have another person's car without their consent, we might be able to convince the prosecutor they don't have sufficient evidence to prove intent.
-If we are successful, we might be able to get the charges reduced to misdemeanor joyriding offense, under California Vehicle Code 10851, which carries significant lesser penalties.
+If we are successful, we might be able to get the charges reduced to a misdemeanor joyriding offense under California Vehicle Code 10851, which carries significantly lesser penalties.

 If we can cast doubt that the vehicle was taken without permission, you probably won't be convicted of grand theft auto.